International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 The ‘Return on Investment’ for Prioritizing Aging and Older Persons:

-Developing a national plan is a key opportunity for countries, especially those facing a major demographic shift, to plan for aging populations and improve the health and well-being of older persons.
-To achieve these goals, policymakers should first consider the themes laid out in international frameworks on aging, including MIPAA and the UN Decade of Healthy Ageing, which are explored in this report’s policy map.
-Future plans should also consider lessons from the COVID-19 pandemic and address equity concerns for marginalized groups.
+Developing a national plan requires political will among government leaders and serves as a key opportunity for countries, especially those facing a significant demographic shift, to plan for aging populations and improve the health and well-being of older persons.
+To that end, civil society organizations that represent and mobilize on behalf of aging populations play a critical role in mobilizing political will by holding government leaders to account and bringing the needs and aspirations of older adults to the forefront of policy agendas.
+Policymakers are also well served by considering the themes laid out in international frameworks on aging, including MIPAA and the UN Decade of Healthy Ageing, which are explored in this report’s policy map.
+New plans and updates to pre-existing ones in the future will also need to consider lessons from the COVID-19 pandemic, for example, as relates to physical and mental health, to ensure that any approach to support the well-being of aging populations addresses equity concerns among underserved groups and integrates, rather than isolates, older adults in society.

 For additional information on these national plans, see the Database of Action Plans for Aging (DAPA), and for additional case studies and resources on Healthy Aging, explore the AARP-FP Analytics Toolkit.